ReactRobotics/DogBotV4/README.md

 # DogBot URDF Description

-One item ready for use is the Universal Robot Description File, [URDF], further details are in the ROS directory [readme file](./ROS)
+One item ready for use is the Universal Robot Description File, [URDF], further details are in the ROS directory [readme file](./ROS), including ROS packages to view in Gazebo and RViz.

 # Contributing